Teachings Of Swami Vivekananda For Students

 “Arise, awake, and stop not till the goal is reached.”

-This is just one of the many inspirational quotes by Swami Vivekananda that make us strive for success and aspire for more in life.
-His teachings and lessons on love, life and spirituality continue to set life goals for people across generations, all over the world.
-Our children can learn a lot by simply following the life of Swami Vivekananda, his trials as well as his achievements.
+This is just one of the many inspirational quotes by Swami Vivekananda.
+The teachings of Swami Vivekananda inspire us to strive for success and aspire for a more meaningful life.
+Swami Vivekananda's teachings and lessons on love, life and spirituality continue to set life goals for people across generations, all over the world.
+We can learn a lot by following the principles of Swami Vivekananda, his trials as well as his achievements.

-On Swami Vivekananda’s birth anniversary, also celebrated as the National Youth Day, we give you a few anecdotes from his life and the lessons you can share with your children to encourage them to aim higher and live their life without fear.
+We share with you a few anecdotes from the life of Swami Vivekananda and the lessons you can share with your children.
+These learnings from the life and teachings of Swami Vivekananda will encourage them to aim higher and live life without fear.

-Swami Vivekananda, who was known as Narendranath Dutta in his younger days, was talking to his classmates during the recess.
-After the recess got over and they entered the class, the teacher began to teach.
-Narendra continued to whisper to his classmates who were too engrossed in Narendra’s story and did not pay attention to what the teacher said.
+Once, Swami Vivekananda, known as Narendranath Dutta during his younger days, was talking to his classmates during the recess.
+After the recess, the students went back to their classrooms and the teacher began to teach.
+However, Narendra continued to whisper to his classmates.
+All of them were engrossed in Narendra’s story and did not pay attention to what the teacher was saying.
 Annoyed, the teacher asked the students to repeat what he had just said.
-No one was able to answer him, except Narendra, who was listening to the teacher while whispering to his friends.
-The teacher asked the students, “Who was whispering?”
-Everyone pointed at Narendra; but, the teacher refused to believe it.
-The teacher then asked all the students, except Narendra, to stand up on their bench, as punishment.
-But Narendra also stood up on the bench and said, “Sir, I must stand up because it was I who was talking to them.”

 Lesson to share with your child: Honesty, at all costs

-Vivekananda could have easily escaped punishment as he had answered the questions correctly.
-However, he chose to tell the truth despite the repercussions and face the consequences of his actions.
-Tell your child that being honest and true to yourself and others, despite what the outcome might be, is an important part of being a successful individual.
+Young Narendra could have escaped punishment as he had answered the question correctly.
+However, he chose to tell the truth and face the consequences for his actions.
+Tell your child that being honest and true to herself and others, despite what the outcome might be, is an important part of being a successful individual.

-Once, while in America, Vivekananda was watching a few boys trying to shoot egg shells floating on the river.
+Once, while in the USA, Vivekananda was watching a few boys trying to shoot egg shells floating on the river.
 But they missed each time.
-So, Vivekananda took the gun from the boys and shot all the shells, one by one.
-The boys asked him, how he had managed to accomplish that, and Vivekananda said, “Whatever you are doing, put your whole mind on it.
-If you are shooting, your mind should only be on the target.
-Then you will never miss.
-If you are learning your lessons, think only of the lesson.”
+So, Vivekananda took the gun and shot all the shells, one by one.
+Astonished by the feat, the boys asked Vivekananda how he could do this.
+And Vivekananda said, “Concentrate and focus on whatever you are doing.
+If you are shooting, you should only focus on the target.
+If you are learning your lessons, concentrate only on the lesson.”

 Lesson to share with your child: Focus on the goal

-The ability to completely focus on a task is a skill that will lead to future successes.
-Teach your child that no matter how hard a task is, if he puts his mind to it, he will reach his goal.
-As Vivekananda once famously said, “Take up one idea.
+The ability to focus on a task is a skill that leads to successes.
+Teach your child that no matter how tough a task is, if he puts his mind to it, he will complete it successfully.
+As Vivekananda famously said, “Take up one idea.
 Make that one idea your life – think of it, dream of it, live on that idea.
 Let the brain, muscles, nerves, every part of your body be full of that idea and just leave every other idea alone.
 This is the way to success.”

 Lesson to share with your child: Focus on the truth

-Even after Vivekananda was punished, he continued to stand up for the truth.
-He practised this lesson in everything he did and how he lived his life.
-Tell your child that even though sometimes people may not be willing to listen to him or agree with him when he speaks the truth, it is important that he follows the truth and what he believes in.
+Even though Vivekananda was punished, he continued to stand up for the truth.
+He followed this practice throughout his life.
+Tell your child that, at times, people may not be willing to listen to him or agree with him when he speaks the truth.
+During such times, it is important to adhere to what he believes in.

 Lesson to share with your child: Don’t discriminate based on caste or religion

 The character of a person is defined by his actions and not by his caste, religion or economic status.
-Discriminations based on caste or religion held no value for Vivekananda and he believed that “the greatest religion is to be true to your own nature.”
-It is important to teach your child not to discriminate people based on superficial things like caste or their background.
+Vivekananda believed that “the greatest religion is to be true to your own nature.”
+So, teach your child not to discriminate based on caste or background.
 She should learn to value and respect people based on their actions and thoughts.

 Once in Varanasi, as Vivekananda came out of a temple, he was surrounded by many monkeys.
-To avoid them, Vivekananda started running away from them and the monkeys started chasing him.
-On seeing this, an old woman, near the temple, told Vivekananda to stop and face the monkeys.
-So, he turned around and faced them and the monkeys ran away.
+To avoid them, Vivekananda started running and the monkeys started chasing him.
+On seeing this, an old woman told Vivekananda to stop and face the monkeys.
+Following the advice, he stopped and turned around to face the monkeys.
+And, the monkeys ran away.
 Many years later Vivekananda said, “If you ever feel afraid of anything, always turn around and face it.
 Never think of running away.”

 Lesson to share with your child: Have courage to face your troubles

-Running away from your problems never solves anything.
-The problems only follow you, wherever you go and whatever you do.
-The best solution is to face your troubles and deal with them.
-Teach your child to face hurdles, whether in school or later in his career, with courage and deal with them right away rather than putting off for later.
+Problems follow us wherever we go and whatever we do.
+Running away never solves any problems.
+So, face the troubles and deal with them.
+Teach your child to face hurdles, whether in school or his career or personal life, with courage and deal with them instead of putting them off for later.

-Although Vivekananda was a devoted disciple of Sree Ramakrishna Paramhansa, he didn’t blindly believe his teachings.
-He always debated and questioned Ramakrishna on what he said, to truly understand the meaning behind his philosophies.
+Vivekananda was a devoted disciple of Sree Ramakrishna Paramhansa, but he didn’t blindly believe his guru's teachings.
+He always debated and questioned Ramakrishna to truly understand the meaning behind his philosophies.
 Once Ramakrishna told Vivekananda that he was allergic to money and couldn’t bear its touch.
 So, one day, Vivekananda placed a coin under his guru’s mattress to test if he was truly allergic to money.
 Soon Ramakrishna became restless and started complaining of a stinging pain.
 He removed the mattress and saw the coin and asked who put it there.
-When Vivekananda told him it was he who put the coin there, Ramakrishna said, “You are right Naren.
-Never trust anything blindly.
+When Vivekananda told him it was he who put the coin there, Ramakrishna said, “Naren, never trust anything blindly.
 Test it.”

 Lesson to share with your child: Don’t accept anything on face value